samal/vibe-gov/db/README.md

-# LineageNexus Database Setup and Seed Data
+# vibeGov Database Setup and Seed Data

-This directory contains the database setup files and seed data for the LineageNexus application.
+This directory contains the database setup files and seed data for the vibeGov application.

 ## Files Overview